 Whether it’s greenfield, brownfield or bluefield, JiVS IMP supports any migration approach that customers choose.
 For this purpose, JiVS IMP follows the same business object-focused approach as conversion and migration tools from SAP (e.g. Migration Cockpit) or third-party vendors.
 This support is directly reflected at the JiVS IMP repository level.
 As a result, JiVS IMP is able to map the business objects of the legacy systems as well as the new software generations and their further developments at database level.
 For example, SAP S/4HANA no longer distinguishes between the business objects Customer and Vendor like SAP ECC 6.0, but only recognizes the common business object Business Partner.
 Using JiVS IMP, auditors can display customer data and documents as they were created in SAP ECC 6.0.
 However, a customer adviser working with SAP S/4HANA receives a view of the customer in JiVS IMP, as if the customer had been created in the new software generation.
 Finally, life cycle management also means the ability to support future changes to business objects and completely new business objects.

 With the help of JiVS IMP, existing SAP customers can ensure the level of data quality that is appropriate for the requirements of digitization alone – also and especially in the context of big data projects.
-JiVS IMP not only saves existing SAP customers costs, but also provides companies with great additional benefits in the form of greater agility, flexibility, legal certainty and innovative strength.
+JiVS IMP not only saves existing SAP customers money, but also provides companies with major additional benefits in the form of greater agility, flexibility, legal certainty and innovative capabilities.